cryptape/ckb-transaction-cobuild-poc/dapp/README.md

-# Spore with Typed Message
+# Spore with Transaction Co-Build Protocol

 ## Create and transfer Spore on dev network